leogargu/mpcSim/docs/README.txt

 Recently done:
 1.- Use Git and stablish a workflow
 2.- Use gprof to profile the code.
 Note: to show performance of all functions, prevent indentation with -fno-indent in the Makefile, Also, use -pg both compiling and linking
+3.- stream-collide debugged using a previous version stored in Git.